Recently, while re-organizing my bookshelf, I rediscovered a rather inspiring passage that I haven’t read in quite a long time …

-The quote is an extract from the book “The Mythical Man-Month”, and while the book was originally published in 1974 before being republished in 1995, I feel it will always remain relevant:
+The excerpt below is from the book “The Mythical Man-Month: Essays on Software Engineering”, and while the book was originally published in 1974 (before being republished in 1995), I feel it will always remain relevant:

 Why is programming fun?
 What delights may its practitioner expect as his reward?